arskom/spyne/doc/source/pages/binaryfiles.rst

 ============

 In SOAP, the most common way to represent binary data is as a base64-encoded string.
-Soaplib uses the 'Attachment' serializer to handle all encoding and decoding of the binary data, and provieds some useful methods for dealing with both in-memory and on-disk binary data. ::
+Rpclib uses the 'Attachment' serializer to handle all encoding and decoding of the binary data, and provieds some useful methods for dealing with both in-memory and on-disk binary data. ::

-    >>> from soaplib.model.binary import Attachment
+    >>> from rpclib.model.binary import Attachment
     >>> from lxml import etree as et
     >>> a = Attachment(data="this is my binary data")
     >>> print et.tostring(Attachment.to_xml(a))